johnhelmuth/in-dire-straits-content/tatterpedia/3.factions/index.md

 ### Majestic Services

 A company incorporated in Bane’s Eye that runs several passenger liners within the local cluster, including the _Siouxiana_, which destroyed by the Pirate Queen Ramekin Finch on 7922-007.

+### Galactic Standards Organization (GSO)

+The GSO is an intergalactic standards body that maintains and publishes technical, social, and spiritual standards used by sapients everywhere.

+The GSO's work is funded by membership dues.
+Most polities, universities, organizations, and large corporations in known space are members of the GSO, and include representatives in the various working groups that determine the standards.

+#### List of GSO Standards.

+* GSO No. [314159265359](/tatterpedia/gso-standards/314159265359-intership-interspecies-secure-meeting-protocol) - Intership / interspecies secure meeting protocol.